matghazaryan/Unrealm/README.md

 ```bash
 https://github.com/arturdev/Unrealm.git
 ```
-You need to use "SPM" branch instead of master.
+You need to use "master" branch instead of SPM.
 ## ToDos

 - Add more UnitTests